 -Incomplete combustion/more maintenance is a potential price to pay for not using one.

 -I am not a certified HVAC nor a solid fuels installation expert.
-This article is purely educational in nature and is intended to help you make a sound decision in the set up of you home heating system.
+This article is purely educational in nature and is intended to help you ask better questions when consulting with you HVAC professional.
+They can help you make a sound decision in the set up of you home heating system, not me.
 Be sure to follow all manufacturer recommendations and have a licensed professional handle all the work involved.
 Your insurance agent will certainly agree with me on that note.